GCTC-NTGC/TalentCloud/.github/ISSUE_TEMPLATE/task-template.md

 ---

 Please name the task using the following information: **Applicant/Manager/Admin/Sitewide - Design/FED/BED - Name**.
-Assign this task to the appropriate person and give it the "**Task**" Label.
+Assign this task to the appropriate person and give it the "**Task**" label.

 # Description
 Enter the task description here.